clcain/shall/README.md

 # Shall (sh all)

 The easiest way to manage a small collection of servers through SSH.
-Shall uses tools already built into most GNU/Linux systems to stay as lightweigt as possible.
+Shall uses tools already built into most GNU/Linux systems to stay as lightweight as possible.

 ## Installation

 Shall only needs to be in your `PATH` to run.

-You can run `bash install.sh` to set up a symlink to `~/.local/bin/`.
-Ensure that `~/.local/bin` is in your PATH.
+You can run `./install.sh` to set up a symlink to `~/.local/bin/`.
+You will also need to ensure that `~/.local/bin` is in your PATH.

 ## Configuration